revelaction/ical-git/README.md

 # Usage

 The basic usage involves having a private repository containing iCalendar (`.ics`) files.
 You need to provide the SSH key and repository address in the configuration TOML file.
+Alternatively, you can provide a path in the current filesystem.
+For more details, refer to the [Configuration File](configuration.md).
 Once configured, you can run the daemon to start processing the calendar events.

 # Features